Acylation/obsidian-chem/README.md

 ## Contributing

 Thank you for your interest in contributing to this project!
 We welcome bug reports, feature requests, and pull requests from anyone.

-### How to report a bug or suggest a feature

-- Please use the [issue tracker](https://github.com/Acylation/obsidian-chem/issues) to report any problems or suggest new features.
-- Before creating a new issue, please search for existing issues to avoid duplicates.
-- When creating a new issue, please follow the templates to provide necessary information.
-- You can also vote for existing issues by adding a 👍 reaction to show your support.

-### How to submit a pull request

-- If you want to contribute code, please fork the repository and create a new branch for your work.
-- If you are a beginner in plugin development, you can check the official [developer documentation](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin).
-- Please include a clear and concise description of your changes in the pull request title and body.
-- Please reference any related issues in the pull request body using keywords like `fixes #123` or `closes #456`.
-- Please wait for a review before merging your pull request.

-### How to get help

-- If you have any questions or need help with using or developing this project, please join our [Discussions](https://github.com/Acylation/obsidian-chem/discussions) right here in the repo.

-Thank you for being a part of this project! 🙌
+For more information on how to contribute to Projects, check out [CONTRIBUTING.md](docs/CONTRIBUTING.md).

 ## Roadmap